Pujun Bhatnagar · June 16, 2024 · 7 min read

 Some states without sales tax offer additional tax credits or exemptions for certain car purchases, especially for electric vehicles or those with special use cases.
 For example:

 Many no-sales-tax states offer additional incentives for eco-friendly car buyers.
 For instance, Oregon provides substantial tax credits for electric vehicle purchases, which can further lower the overall cost of ownership.
-Montana and Delaware also offer similar incentives for energy-efficient cars, making them attractive options for environmentally-conscious buyers.
+[21] Montana and Delaware also offer similar incentives for environmentally conscious buyers.
+In Delaware, residents can receive rebates of up to $2,500 for purchasing electric vehicles.
+[22]

 ---|---|---|---|---|